Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Introduction

-Our central contribution is to use this cQED Hamiltonian to construct a unified dynamical framework controlled by the hierarchy among three frequency scales: the qubit transition frequency $\omega_q$, the transmission line mode spacing $\omega_{\mathrm{TL}}$, and the characteristic frequency $\omega_g$, which depends on the characteristic impedance of the line and on the shunt and qubit-line coupling capacitances.
+Our central contribution is to use this cQED Hamiltonian to construct a unified dynamical regime map controlled by the hierarchy among three frequency scales: the qubit transition frequency $\omega_q$, the transmission line characteristic frequency $\omega_{\mathrm{TL}}$, and the characteristic coupling frequency $\omega_g$, which depends on the characteristic impedance of the line and on the shunt and qubit-line coupling capacitances.
 Based on these hierarchies, we identify several operating regions.
 For each of them, we study the reduced dynamics beyond standard weak-coupling and Markovian approximations using the hierarchical equations of motion (HEOM)~\cite{tanimura_time_1989,tanimura_numerically_2020, lambert_qutip-bofin_2023}.